micahchoo/awesome-digital-history-South-Asia/CONTRIBUTING.md

 - a **short pitch** is included in the pull-request description,
 - the table of contents has been updated (if a section is added / removed),
 - the contents are sorted **alphabetically**,
-- The addition you proposed is NOT part of [everything that did not make it into the list](https://github.com/maehr/awesome-digital-history/wiki).

 Thank you for your suggestions!